marcondesmacaneiro/blue/README.md

 # blue
-App for resolved the game Puzzle8
+App for resolve the game Puzzle8